mrothNET/abswap/README.md

 Options:
   -V, --version  output the version number
   --init         initialize a path for a/b swap
-  --file         expect (or create) regular files as targets --directory    expect (or create) directory as targets -h, --help     output usage information
+  --copy         copy existing path to inactive selection on initialize --file         expect (or create) regular files as targets --directory    expect (or create) directory as targets -h, --help     output usage information